jlhardes/openrefine-tutorial/README.md

 * This adds the reconciliation service.
 Choose Reconcile > Start reconciling... again and select 'Wikidata Reconciliation for OpenRefine (en)' from left-side menu
   * Reconcile against 'public company' in list of type options or 'no particular type' at bottom
 * Review results for how much was reconciled (and how much was not)
-* Try reconciling on **Topcial Subject Headings 1** and see how some matches happened but many still do not retrieve a match
+* Try reconciling on **Topical Subject Headings 1** and see how some matches happened but many still do not retrieve a match

 ### Thesaurus of Graphic Materials (TGM) Reconciliation Service

 #### Add RDF Extension
 You will need the RDF Extension for OpenRefine, available at https://github.com/fadmaa/grefine-rdf-extension/downloads.
 Once you download and extract the file, rename the directory `rdf-extension` and move it to your `extensions` folder in OpenRefine, then restart OpenRefine.
 You should see an 'RDF' drop-down menu in the upper right of OpenRefine when viewing a project if the extension installed successfully.
 See <a href="https://github.com/OpenRefine/OpenRefine/wiki/Installing-Extensions">OpenRefine Wiki - Installing Extensions</a> for further help.

-In order to use the TGM reconcilation service, you can download and extract the controlled vocabulary to load as a local file for use in OpenRefine from the Library of Congress: http://id.loc.gov/static/data/vocabularygraphicMaterials.ttl.zip
+In order to use the TGM reconcilation service, you can download and extract the controlled vocabulary from the Library of Congress to load as a local file for use in OpenRefine: http://id.loc.gov/static/data/vocabularygraphicMaterials.ttl.zip

 #### Add TGM Reconciliation Service using `tgm.ttl` file:
 * Under RDF > Add reconciliation service > Based on RDF file...